martijnschouten/1dofsetup/README.md

 # 1dofsetup
-A simple and cheap one degree of freedom exo-skelleton, that provides analog (=no delay!) join torque and angle measurements.
+A simple and cheap one degree of freedom exo-skelleton, that provides analog (=no delay!) joint torque and angle measurements.
 The exo-skelleton uses a two stage gear reduction to be able to provide enough torque using NEMA17 stepper motor.
 This setup has been designed to be used with a stepper motor that has resistor connected so that it behaves like damper.
 This setup has NOT been tested with a stepper motor connected to a non-passive system, such as stepper motor driver, and using it in this way could cause damage to the user.

 ![setup4](https://user-images.githubusercontent.com/6079002/180181267-42efb5d2-eb0c-453d-be0e-ae620ad474f5.png)